gabrielavania/GP_Phase2_TutorBoard/README.md

 # GP_Phase2_TutorBoard

-real-time collaborative whiteboard app designed to help students and educators learn together — enhanced with the power of AI.
+TutorBoard is a real-time collaborative whiteboard app designed to help students and educators learn together — enhanced with the power of AI.